LegendaryGuard/BFP/docs/bfp_cvars_task.md

 ## PENDING:

 - g_basepl [1-999]: set the starting power level from one thousand to one mil.
-- cg_kitrail [0-99]: set the length of the ki trail.
-0 turns it off.
-- cg_lightauras [0/1]: turn on or off the aura dynamic lights.
-- cg_lightexplosions [0/1]: turn on or off the explosion dynamic lights.
-- cg_chargeupAlert [0/1]: turn on or off the "ready" message when charging attacks.
-- cg_stfu [0/1]: disable character voices when firing attacks.
-- cg_lowpolysphere [0/1]: force the use of a lower polycount sphere.
-- cg_explosionShell [0/1]: turn on or off the explosion shell.
-- cg_explosionSmoke [0/1]: turn on or off the explosion smoke.
-- cg_explosionRing [0/1]: turn on or off the explosion ring.
-- cg_particles [0/1]: turn on or off particle effects.
-- cg_playHitSound [0/1]: turn on or off the q3 hit "ping".
-- cg_flytilt [0/1]: toggle the tilting during flight.
 - g_blockLength = "3"
 - g_blockDelay = "2"
 - g_kiChargePct = "15"